kcelebi/riscv-assembler/README.md

 ## Instruction Format Functions

 This package also offers instruction format-specific functions for individual lines of assembly.
 The instruction types supported are R, I, S, SB, U, and UJ.
-The outputs to these are written to text or binary files or printed to console, depending on how the constructor was initialized.
-For the below examples, they are being outputted to binary files.
+The machine code is returned as a bitstring that can be printed to console.
+Check out the examples below for each instruction type:

 ### R_type()